 In 2004, a satellite detects a mysterious heat bloom beneath Bouvet Island, an island about one thousand miles off the coast of Antarctica.
 Wealthy industrialist Charles Bishop Weyland (Lance Henriksen) discovers through thermal imaging that there is a pyramid buried 2000 feet beneath the ice.
 He attempts to claim it for his multinational communications company, Weyland Industries, a subsidiary of the Weyland Corporation, and assembles a team of experts to investigate.
 The team includes archaeologists, linguistic experts, drillers, mercenaries, and a guide named Alexa "Lex" Woods (Sanaa Lathan).

-Following the events of Alien vs. Predator (film), a Predator (fictional species) ship leaves Earth carrying Alien (creature in Alien franchise) facehuggers, and the dead body of Scar, the Predator that helped Lex defeat the Xenomorph Queen.
+A Predator ship leaves Earth carrying Alien facehuggers, and the dead body of Scar, the Predator that helped Lex defeat the Xenomorph Queen.
 A chestburster with traits of both species erupts from Scar's body.
-It quickly matures into an adult Alien (creature in Alien franchise) and starts killing the Predators on board (in the extended cut, this happens on a scout ship that has been detached from the mother ship).
+It quickly matures into an adult Alien and starts killing the Predators on board.
 A Predator's weapon punctures the hull and the ship crashes in the forest outside of Gunnison, Colorado, killing all but one of the Predators, who's severely injured.